krishnavisweswaran/gemcommerce/README.md

 ## 📂 Key Files and Their Roles

 ### 1. `index.html`
-- Acts as the **main entry point** of the website.
+- Acts as the main entry point of the website.
 - Structured using semantic elements like `<header>`, `<section>`, `<div>`, and `<footer>`.
 - Divided into logical parts such as:
   - Hero / Introduction
   - Feature or Product highlight section
-  - Footer with social or contact info
 - Each content block uses class names linked to `style.css` for styling.

 ### 2. `style.css`
 - Handles **typography**, **colors**, **grid layout**, and **spacing**.
 - Mobile-first design: ensures the layout adapts gracefully to different screen sizes.
-- Uses **Flexbox and CSS Grid** for clean alignment and responsiveness.
+- Uses Flexbox and CSS Grid for clean alignment and responsiveness.
 - Includes hover effects and spacing utilities for better visual balance.

 ### 3. `images/`